Skip to content

 https://www.alltrails.com/trail/canada/alberta/sentinel-pass-trail

-This is the most well know larch hike in Banff, Canmore or Kananskis.
-I mean, it has larch right in the name.
-It’s another hike with a hour or so of hiking up a fairly gradual path gaining over 400 meters in elevation.
+This is the most famous and often considered the best larch hike near Banff.
+Which makes sense, you know, since it actually has larch right in the name.
+It is also popular for the sheer number of larches and the surrounding epic scenery.
+It’s another trail that involves about an hour or so of hiking up a fairly gradual path gaining over 400 meters in elevation.

 Eohippus Lake